East Division (CFL): Grey Cup record

-Prior to 1954, Eastern clubs dominated the Grey Cup games.
-Since 1954 however, the West has generally been on an equal footing and in recent decades has often dominated the East in the regular season.
-From 1954 to 2016, the East has won 27 Grey Cups and lost 35.
+Prior to 1954, Eastern clubs dominated the Grey Cup.
+For most of the modern era, however, the West has generally been on an equal footing and in recent decades has often dominated the East in the regular season.
+From 1954 to 2016, the East won 27 Grey Cups and lost 35.
 This is not counting the 1995 season.
 Two of the East's Grey Cup wins were by the Blue Bombers, who have played in the West for most of their history.

 Playoff format

 Since 1955, three teams have competed in the East playoffs in most seasons.
 Only the top two teams qualified for the post-season in 1986 when an earlier form of the cross-over rule was in force, while four teams qualified in 1994 when there were six teams.
 In 1997, the present cross-over rule was implemented, allowing the fourth place team from one division to take the play-off place of the third place team in the other division, should the fourth place team earn a better record.
 From 1997 to 2016, the fourth place team in the West has taken advantage of the cross-over rule nine times, including four times when there were equal teams in the divisions.
 However, it was not until 2008 that a West team (Edmonton) advanced to the East Final, and only four other teams (the 2009 BC Lions, 2016 Eskimos, 2017 Saskatchewan Roughriders and 2019 Eskimos) have won a game since.
 Neither crossover team won more than one playoff game.

 Since the implementation of the crossover rule, the closest an East team has come to earning a cross-over berth in the West playoffs was in 2001 when fourth place Toronto finished one point behind third place BC.